Cabeça Dinossauro: Production and concept

 Although Titãs themselves had criticized the work of producer Liminha, labeling him as a "pasteurizator", he was ultimately hired to produce Cabeça Dinossauro.
 The musical material for the album was ready before the band got into the studio.
 The first track to be recorded was the single "AA UU".
 The last one was "O Quê".
 "O Que" and "Família" were the only songs to have their arrangements significantly changed.

 It was recorded and mixed in one month.
 Its demo was recorded in just two days at a studio in the Pompeia neighborhood of São Paulo.
 The title Cabeça Dinossauro (Head Dinosaur) refers to the duality between rational (head) and primitive (dinosaur).

 The album's front and back covers were taken from sketches by Leonardo da Vinci: "The Expression a howling Man" and "Grotesque Head", respectively.
-Both acetates were brought straight outta Louvre by a friend of vocalist and keyboardist Sérgio Britto's father.
+Both acetates were brought straight out of Louvre by a friend of vocalist and keyboardist Sérgio Britto's father.
 They replaced small reproductions the band had but could not use for the album due to low quality.
 He would say in 2006 that "the first 30,000 copies of the album were made in a mat and porous paper, much more expensive than the ordinary one.
 A gesture of generosity by André Midani, then president of Warner, which gave us total support before, during and after the recording sessions, complying with almost every of our requests."
 It was one of the first Brazilian rock album covers not to feature a picture of the artist.